 Yes.
-Metta (Loving Kindness) meditation is a profound and deed, wonderfully heart opening, centering practice – AND at the same time, it isn’t just a nice mid-summer’s afternoon spent swinging in a hammock, reading our favorite book, sipping on some Monkey Picked oolong tea.
-It certainly takes a tremendous amount of courage to face, not only our own hearts and humanity, but that of others as well.
+Metta (Loving Kindness) meditation is a profound and deed, wonderfully heart-opening, centering practice – AND at the same time, it isn’t just a nice midsummer’s afternoon spent swinging in a hammock, reading our favorite book, sipping on some Monkey Picked Oolong tea.
+It certainly takes tremendous courage to face our own hearts and humanity but that of others as well.
 It brings up a lot.
-One thing I have a hard time with is this whole idea of basic goodness – yet somehow this particular practice of loving-kindness seems to drop us off right at the edge of that precipice.
+I have a hard time with this whole idea of basic goodness – yet somehow, this particular practice of loving-kindness seems to drop us off right at the edge of that precipice.

-So, there we were, again.
+So, there we were again.
 All 15 of us – sitting together in that same tiny beige room.
 Again.
-With the shared intention of settling our minds and opening ourselves beyond that of what seems logical and/or even possible in a prison.
+With the shared intention of settling our minds and opening ourselves beyond that, what seems logical and/or even possible in prison.
 Again.
-Doing this week in and week out points me to the practicality of the well known Buddhist mantra of ‘continually returning and coming back to the breath’ and how it is not only what we do during meditation, but ultimately, this is a training for what we do everyday in our lives – whether we are greeted in the morning by a hidden sun blocked by thick clouds and pouring rain or the tender, heart opening gaze of our lover – this is exactly what we are training to do – day in, day out until our last moment here on this precious planet (and perhaps beyond!).
+Doing this week in and week out points me to the practicality of the well-known Buddhist mantra of ‘continually returning and coming back to the breath’ and how it is not only what we do during meditation, but ultimately, this is a training for what we do every day in our lives – whether we are greeted in the morning by a hidden sun blocked by thick clouds and pouring rain or the tender, heart opening gaze of our lover – this is exactly what we are training to do – day in, day out until our last moment here on this precious planet (and perhaps beyond!).

-And this is a one bold practice to help us with that.
+And this is a bold practice to help us with that.

-Somehow this trust landed me back to an old Marine Corps saying my dear father often says to me in the midst of life challenges:
+Somehow this trust landed me back to an old Marine Corps saying my dear father often says to me in the midst of life's challenges:

 And it’s true.
-It’s not always so easy to get back up and into our saddle when we fall, but one thing is for sure, each moment provides the opportunity to do so.
+It’s not always so easy to get back up and into our saddle when we fall, but one thing is sure: each moment provides the opportunity to do so.

 May I be able to live in this world happily, peacefully, joyfully, with ease…